KEDT: Programming

 KEDT carries programming similar to other PBS member stations.
-On weekdays from 7 to 9:30 a.m., KEDT airs children's programming, followed by educational programming suitable for use in schools from 9:30 a.m. – 3 p.m.
-Another block of children's programming fills the late afternoon hours from 3 p.m. – 5:30 p.m., followed by general audience PBS programming through the evening and overnight hours.
-The weekends also consist mostly of network fare.

 KEDT produced several original programs for broadcast nationally on PBS.
 Of note is Lone Star, an eight-part series on the history of Texas, produced in honor of the Texas Sesquicentennial in 1986.
 It was hosted by Larry Hagman and continues to be requested by Texas schools for use in supplementing their Texas history courses.
 Another notable production was John Henry Faulk: The Man Who Beat the Blacklist, hosted by Bill Moyers and Studs Terkel.
 The documentary detailed the effects of McCarthyism on John Henry Faulk, a Texas radio broadcaster, and on the nation as a whole.
 Justice for My People: The Dr. Hector P. Garcia Story focused on Dr. Hector P. Garcia, a Mexican-born medical doctor from Corpus Christi, who was cherished by many thousands with whom he had contact.
 Other local programs included Liz Carpenter and the Good Old Boys and USS Lexington: Always Ready!, the latter a documentary about the World War II aircraft carrier that compiled the longest service record in the history of the United States Navy.

 Challenge!

 The second most watched show on KEDT (the most-watched being Antiques Roadshow) is the locally produced quiz bowl program Challenge!, where teams from local high schools compete in an academic quiz show hosted by Eric Boyd.
 24 high schools begin in the competition in a single elimination tournament until there is only one team remaining.
 There is also a one-hour All Star Challenge! game, in which twelve top players from twelve different teams are selected to compete.
-Challenge! is funded by a number of local businesses and universities, and the top four teams and all competitors in the All-Star game receive scholarship money from Del Mar College and A&M University - Corpus Christi.
-The show is currently in its seventeenth season.
+Challenge! is funded by a number of local businesses and universities, and the top four teams and all competitors in the All-Star game receive scholarship money from Del Mar College and Texas A&M University–Corpus Christi.